 Give each team a small selection of basic materials, such as paper, masking tape and paper clips, or play dough.

 Students can work individually or in pairs.

-Give students 15-20 minutes to develop one quick sketch model of their product idea.
-The sketch model does not need to be detailed, but it should experiment with scale and form, and aspects of how the product could work.
+Give students 15-20 minutes to develop one sketch model of the product idea.
+The sketch model doesn't need to be detailed, but it should experiment with scale and form, and aspects of how the product could work.

-Ask students to discuss which aspects of the model works and which do not work, giving reasons.
+Ask students to discuss which aspects of the models work or do not work, giving reasons.
 Team should make decisions about how they will develop the final idea.